OCMC-Translation-Projects/orthodox-christian-lectionary/README.md

 ## The files:

 - lectionary.csv provides the reading data associated with each AGES ID.
+It does not provide the actual text.